 If you are already planning to visit Fushimi Inari, Arashiyama works as a companion day or the other half of a full day since both involve some hiking and early mornings if you want the less crowds.

 They are in opposite directions from central Kyoto though, so you need to plan transport.
-See my Fushimi Inari post for that side of things.
+Read my guide to Fushimi Inari for that side of things.

 For how Arashiyama fits into a wider Kyoto trip, I cover both in my 4-day Kyoto itinerary and the Japan travel guide if you are still in the planning phase.